55

 Infrastructure that Needs Care & Investment

-Much of Newport’s stormwater system is over 70 years old and wasn’t built to handle the more frequent, intense storms we experience today.
-As development increases, storms intensify, and infrastructure ages, the system struggles to keep up. which can lead to flooding, erosion, and costly emergency repairs.
-That’s why continuous maintenance, upgrades, and smart investments are essential to ensure reliable service for years to come.
+Much of Newport’s stormwater system is over 70 years old and was not built to handle the more frequent, intense storms experienced today.
+As development increases, storms intensify, and infrastructure ages, the system struggles to keep up, which can lead to flooding, erosion, and costly emergency repairs.
+Continuous maintenance, upgrades, and smart investments are essential to ensure reliable service for years to come.

 The Problem: Aging Infrastructure